AdamPumphrey/497Project/README.md

             The current ruleset is: <ruleset>

-    changerules - creates a new game with the specified ruleset
+    changerules - creates a new game with the specified ruleset, unless command is cancelled

         usage: ruleset

         output:

-            Enter 1 for Tournament Rules, enter 2 for Casual Rules: <userinput>
+            Enter 1 for Tournament Rules, enter 2 for Casual Rules, enter c to cancel: <userinput>
             The current ruleset is: <userinput>
             Current board: <board>